Christoph33one/post-plan-travel/README.md

 Solution:
 After reviewing the useRedirect Hook and implementing it into the ProfilePage function, the loggout user could not acceess any of the profiles.

+### ProfileEditForm
+Issue:
+When a user is not logged in, they can manually added the url endpoint /profiles{id}/edit, then the user can access the profile edit page of another user.

+Solution:
+After reviewing the useRedirect Hook and implementing it into the ProfileEditForm function, the loggout user could not acceess to edit a profile they do not own.

 ### PostCreateFrom
 Issue: